ARTIST RESIDENCY PROGRAMS

 -The annual Mantooth/Morabito Fellowship for an artist of color.

--The annual Monica Coleman/Kate Pierson Fellowship for a female artist or female LGBT artist.
+-The annual Monica Coleman/Kate Pierson Fellowship for a female artist.

 -The annual Bernard and Shirley Handel Playwright Fellowship.